 Alcohol and Valium

-For those considering Valium as a treatment for insomnia, it is vital to follow prescribed guidelines to ensure safety and effectiveness.
+Patients considering Valium for insomnia should adhere strictly to prescribed guidelines to ensure both safety and therapeutic efficacy.

 Gradual Discontinuation